zulip/zulip-gci-submissions/generate-avatars/README.md

 Task B-generate identicons

 ========================
 1. Structure of icon

 Size of icons are 50 x 50px.
 Each icon is made up of 100 tiles (10 x 10), where each tile is 5 x 5 px.
 The tiles are numbered 0-99 as shown below.
+Each icon is symmetrical.
+Therefore, only half of the icon (columns 1 2 3 4 5) needs to be generated.

 =======================================